-· · (b)(6),(b)(7) (C) The (b)(6);(b)(7) (C) Theconcurred in principle with the recommendation and stated the following: (b)(6),(b)(7) (C) " on January 20, 1995, [AL] announced the AL Associates' Concerns Program (ACP) Implementation to all AL federal and contractor employees.
-As part of the AL Program announcement, the emphasized support for Departmental policy ensuring that both DOE federal and contractor employees must be free to voice their concerns and opinions without fear of retaliation and iterated the Secretary's declaration of 'zero tolerance' for reprisal.
+"... on January 20, 1995, [AL] announced the AL Associates' Concerns Program (ACP) Implementation to all AL federal and contractor employees.
+As part of the emphasized support for AL Program announcement, the Departmental policy ensuring that both DOE federal and contractor employees must be free to voice their concerns and opinions without fear of retaliation and iterated the Secretary's declaration of 'zero tolerance' for reprisal.
 With the announcement, all AL Area/Project Office Managers were instructed to prominently display posters announcing the AL ACP Program, 24-hour 1-800 Hotline Number, and the DOE Contractor Employee Protection Program at DOE and DOE contractor/subcontractor sites.
 In conjunction with the AL ACP implementation, AL Area/Project Office Managers were instructed to encourage AL contractors to develop and implement similar employee concerns programs if an avenue for the expression of employee concerns was not already in place.
 Additionally, brochures announcing the program and emphasizing the Department's and AL's position of 'zero tolerance for reprisal' were provided for all AL federal and contractor employees at AL sites."

-"The Grand Junction Project Office provided AL ACP and DOE Contractor Employee Protection Program materials and instructions toGeneral Manager, RUST Geotech, Inc., on February 14, 1995, for posting and dissemination of Program information to RUST Geotech, Inc., employees. (b)(6),(b)(7) (C) Albuquerque Operations Office, take steps to sensure that AL administrative and industrial relations staff understand DOE's policy regarding reprisal against contractor employees for engaging in an activity that is protected under DOE's contractor employee protection regulations. (b)(6),(b)(7) (C) The concurred with this recommendation stating that:
+"The Grand Junction Project Office provided AL ACP and DOE Contractor Employee Protection Program materials and instructions to ...General Manager, RUST Geotech, Inc., on February 14, 1995, for posting and dissemination of Program information to RUST Geotech, Inc., employees.

+.
+5. We recommend that the Albuquerque Operations Office, take steps to ensure that AL administrative and industrial relations staff understand DOE's policy regarding reprisal against contractor employees for engaging in an activity that is protected under DOE's contractor employee protection regulations.